An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Method

 \section{Method}

-We propose an image analysis pipeline that is based directly on the ISUOG guideline, which is summarized under Table \ref{tab:isoug_guideline}.
-The first two criteria relate to the presentation of the umbilical cord in the chosen ultrasound plane, whereas the remaining three criteria relate to the quality of the resulting waveforms.
-As such, the ISUOG criteria align well with a 2-step process of first assisting the ultrasound operator by giving feedback on the presentation of the umbilical cord and suggesting a suitable gate location for measuring the Doppler signal.
-In the next step, we consider the resulting waveform, either accepting or rejecting the combination of ultrasound plane and gate.
+We propose an image analysis pipeline that is based directly on the ISUOG guidelines (see Table \ref{tab:isoug_guideline}).
+The first two criteria relate to the presentation of UA in the chosen ultrasound plane, whereas the remaining three criteria relate to the quality of the resulting waveforms.
+As such, the ISUOG criteria align well with a 2-step process.
+First, we assist the ultrasound operator by giving feedback on the presentation of the UA and suggesting a suitable gate location for measuring the Doppler spectrum.
+Next, we consider the resulting spectrum, either accepting or rejecting the combination of ultrasound plane and gate.
 In this way, we ensure that the examination maintains a high quality, while also giving the operator feedback on potential problems in the image acquisition.